-A friend from the States asked me not long ago if people celebrate Halloween in Switzerland.
+A friend from the States asked me not long ago if people celebrate Halloween in Europe.
+It made me wonder just how we would be celebrating our first Halloween in Switzerland.
 While it’s been growing in popularity over the years, folks don’t celebrate it to the extent that we do back home.
 They don’t dress up in bizarre and terrifying costumes.
 They don’t send their kids out to collect unhealthy sugary snacks from complete and potentially dangerous strangers.
 And they certainly haven’t turned it into a multi-billion-dollar industry, as we have in the US.

 Throughout October, absent were the festive orange and black window trappings adorning retail windows.